We’ve updated how we welcome young people and their families to the DofE, so they’re inspired and excited from the first moment they hear our name.

 We hope this new direct approach will help motivate, excite and engage participants, parents and carers from the start, while removing the need for Leaders to manage and distribute Welcome Packs.

-However, if you still have current versions of the Welcome Pack, please feel free to continue to hand them out to new participants until you run out.
+If you still have current versions of the Welcome Pack, please feel free to continue to hand them out to new participants until you run out.

-From September we’ll introduce an address look-up facility to eDofE that will find the postcode when a participant enters the rest of their home address.
+We’ll introduce an address look-up facility to eDofE that will find the postcode when a participant enters the rest of their home address.

 It may take up to 21 days from when a participant enters their address on eDofE for their Welcome Pack to arrive.
 If their pack hasn’t arrived after this time, the participant or their Leader should email [email protected]